rust-lang/rust/src/doc/tarpl/lifetimes.md

-# Example 2: aliasing a mutable reference
+# Example: aliasing a mutable reference

 How about the other example: